SultanaK/Javascript-Quiz-App/README.md

  ### How the application work:
  ------------------------------

-The following requirements cover what the app do, from the user's perspective.

 1. The starting screen has a button that users can click to start the quiz.
 2. Users can prompted through a series of at least 5 multiple choice questions that they can answer.
 3. Users can asked questions 1 after the other.